 Toddler speech development: What's typical for a 2-year-old?

-If you're unable to understand any of your 2-year-old's words, talk to your child's doctor about scheduling an evaluation.
+If you're able to understand only a few or none of your 2-year-old's words, talk to your child's doctor about scheduling an evaluation.
 Speech delay can be an early sign of other developmental issues.

 Although every child grows and develops at his or her own pace, toddler speech development tends to follow a fairly predictable path.
-For example, the average 2-year-old:
+For example, by age 2, most children can: